Understanding the Dangers of Alcohol Overdose

 Anyone who consumes too much alcohol too quickly may be in danger of an alcohol overdose.
-This is especially true of individuals who engage in binge drinking, defined as a pattern of drinking that brings blood alcohol concentration (BAC) to .08 percent or higher,* typically occurring after a woman consumes 4 drinks or a man consumes 5 drinks in about 2 hours;1 as well as high-intensity drinking, defined as drinking two or more times the binge-drinking thresholds for women and men.2
+This is especially true of individuals who engage in binge drinking or high-intensity drinking.
+Binge drinking is defined as a pattern of drinking that brings blood alcohol concentration (BAC) to 0.08% or higher,* typically occurring after a woman consumes 4 drinks or a man consumes 5 drinks in about 2 hours.1 High-intensity drinking is defined as drinking two or more times the binge-drinking thresholds for women and men.2

 Teenagers and young adults who drink may be at particular risk for alcohol overdose.
 Research shows that teens and college-age young adults often engage in binge drinking and high-intensity drinking.
 Drinking such large quantities of alcohol can overwhelm the body’s ability to break down and clear alcohol from the bloodstream.
 This leads to rapid increases in BAC and significantly impairs brain and other bodily functions.

 As blood alcohol concentration (BAC) increases, so does the effect of alcohol—as well as the risk of harm.
 Even small increases in BAC can decrease motor coordination, make a person feel sick, and cloud judgment.
 This can increase an individual’s risk of being injured from falls or car crashes, experiencing acts of violence, and engaging in unprotected or unintended sex.
-When BAC reaches high levels, amnesia (blackouts), loss of consciousness (passing out), and death can occur.
+When BAC reaches high levels, blackouts (gaps in memory), loss of consciousness (passing out), and death can occur.

 BAC can continue to rise even when a person stops drinking or is unconscious.
 Alcohol in the stomach and intestine continues to enter the bloodstream and circulate throughout the body.

 It is dangerous to assume that an unconscious person will be fine by sleeping it off.
 One potential danger of alcohol overdose is choking on one’s own vomit.
-Alcohol at very high levels can hinder signals in the brain that control automatic responses such as the gag reflex.
-With no gag reflex, a person who drinks to the point of passing out is in danger of choking on his or her vomit and dying from a lack of oxygen (i.e., asphyxiation).
+Alcohol at very high levels can hinder signals in the brain that control automatic responses, such as the gag reflex.
+With no gag reflex, a person who drinks to the point of passing out is in danger of choking on their vomit and dying from a lack of oxygen (i.e., asphyxiation).
 Even if the person survives, an alcohol overdose like this can lead to long-lasting brain damage.

 Critical Signs and Symptoms of an Alcohol Overdose